-Female Coaching project wins national award Project 500 - a programme designed to increase the number of female coaches working in the South East, and driving the growth of females playing sport - is the winner of the 'Good to Great' County Sports Partnership Network (CSPN) Impact Awards.
+Female Coaching project wins national award Project 500 - a programme designed to increase the number of female coaches working in the South East, and driving the growth of females playing sport - is the winner of the 'Good to Great' County Sports Partnership Network (CSPN) Impact Awards 2014.
 The seven South East County Sports Partnerships: Sport Hampshire & IOW (SHIOW), Oxfordshire Sport and Physical Activity, Leap, Get Berkshire Active, Active Surrey, Active Sussex & Kent Sport launched Project 500 in April 2013, with the aim to have recruited 500 new female coaches across the South East by April 2015.
 Project 500 is supported by a number of national sports organisations including Sport England, sports coach UK and the Women's Sport & Fitness Foundation.
 The inaugural CSP Network Awards, held on Monday 16 March at East Midlands Conference Centre, Nottingham, were designed to reward excellent CSP projects that show national reach and local impact.
 Project 500 was the winning project out of 30 projects submitted for consideration.
-The Awards are supported by De Vere Hotels and England Rugby

 Project 500 South East update

 - A Final Evaluation Of Project 500 (PDF, 875 Kb)